dereuromark/cakephp-tinyauth/docs/Authentication.md

 ## Caching

 TinyAuth makes heavy use of caching to achieve optimal performance.
-By default it will not use caching in debug mode, though.
+By default, it will not use caching in debug mode, though.

 To modify the caching behavior set the ``autoClearCache`` configuration option:
 ```php